MANHATTAN, NYC, Accent Reduction Modification Speech Therapy

 - and remote to any location!

 Thus, an accent is considered a communication difference as opposed to a disorder.
-However, there are instances wherein accented speech can interfere with effective communication.
+However, there are instances wherein regional accents or accented speech in general can interfere with effective communication.
 Some issues that may arise involving accented speech are:

 - difficulty being understood;